Iraqi al Qaeda wing merges with Syrian counterpart

 The militant Islamist element of the Syrian conflict poses a quandary for Western powers and their Arab allies, which favour Assad's overthrow but are alarmed at the growing power of Sunni Muslim jihadi fighters whose fiercely anti-Shi'ite ideology has fuelled sectarian tensions in the Middle East.

-A U.S. analyst said the announcement was no game-changer, but reflected al Qaeda's confidence in its position in Syria.

-"I don't think it necessarily changes anybody's calculus since ... the United States already knew about this connection last year and there hasn't been any change in policy per se by the United State or its allies in Syria in the last six months," said Aaron Zelin, of the Washington Institute for Near East policy.

-Baghdadi's statement, first reported by the U.S.-based SITE monitoring service, could not immediately be authenticated, and there was no immediate comment from al-Nusra on the merger.
+Baghdadi's statement, first reported by the U.S.-based SITE monitoring service, could not immediately be authenticated.

 The Front burst into prominence early last year, when it claimed responsibility for several powerful bombings in the Syrian capital Damascus and the northern city of Aleppo.